learnk8s/learnk8s.io/src/advancedKubectl/content.md

 Being familiar with these concepts **will help you a lot** to understand kubectl better and make the most use of it!

-Let's now look at a series of concrete tips and tricks to help you boosting your kubectl productivity.
+Let's now look at a series of concrete tips and tricks to help you boost your kubectl productivity.

 ## 1. Save typing with command completion